WarrenTheRabbit/pytest-onboarding/README.md

 #### The Process
 Over time, I hope to convert elements of this repository into documentation that is used by the *pytest* repository to help onboard and welcome junior developers.
-Combined with outreach and mentoring efforts, it is my hope that junior developers will "find intellectual, social and emotional welcome in the pytest community".
+Combined with outreach and mentoring efforts, it is my hope that junior developers will 'find intellectual, social and emotional welcome in the pytest community'.

 #### The Vision
 The larger hope is 'to increase the number of people who have a passion for something I think is very important': <br>